TiloPapke/FinanceOverViewTraining/README.md

 goal points for version 0.0.4
 - [ ] unit tests
 - [ ] hashed session id to ensure a users identity for futres calls so that a user can only change own data
+- [ ] defintion of data structure for storage
 - [ ] simple finance account management
 - [ ] journaling of income and expanses